VT-DevGiT/WarnSystem/README.md

 # WarnSystem
-WarnSystemV2 is a second WarnSystem that use no DBO and only Synapse native database.
+WarnSystem is a warn system that use no DBO (DataBase Object) and only Synapse native database.

 ## Installation